vieirads/100DaysOfCode/r1-log.md

 ### R1D17
 I wrote a bit on my <a href="https://bit.ly/2OGHooJ" target="_blank">Tribute page</a> as a project for the freeCodeCamp.
 I hope I get this done by tomorrow.
 I just have to put some text and some style ideas I have.

+### R1D18
+Put some CSS style on my <a href="https://bit.ly/2OGHooJ" target="_blank">Tribute page</a> (freeCodeCamp project).
+Trying to implement some custom styling into another page together with a friend.